Get Tickets

 Time: 5:30 – 7 p.m.

-Reserve your plant online by filling out the intake form below and visit the Grow Aloha Booth at the Kaiwiʻula Night Market to pick up your plant!
+Reserve your plant online, starting Monday, March 10th at 12 pm, and visit the Grow Aloha Booth at the Kaiwiʻula Night Market to pick up your plant!

 Plants available for adoption: